 Last but certainly not least, we’re really lovely people to work with.
 We park our egos at the door, don’t strut or posture or pretend to know things we don’t, and we’re not stuck on ceremony.
 We rarely play golf.
 Although we do enjoy the occasional Friday afternoon happy hour.
 We have processes we like to adhere to, but we know how to roll up our sleeves to do whatever it takes.

-With almost 20 years in the advertising business, Jenny is no stranger to creating internationally recognized, award-winning work.
-She’s ranked one of the top creatives in Canada and has won hundreds of awards including a few gold Cannes Lions.
+With over 20 years in the advertising business, Jenny is no stranger to creating internationally recognized, award-winning work.
+She’s ranked one of the top creatives in Canada, has won hundreds of awards including a few gold Cannes Lions, and has judged every ad show in the country.
+Perhaps one of her biggest accomplishments was representing Canada at the Cannes Lions International Festival of Creativity where she had the honour of judging in 2009 and again in 2018 – the only woman east of Toronto to be invited twice.
 But unlike most ad veterans across the country, Jenny lives nowhere near Toronto.
 Or Montreal.
 Or Vancouver (although she likes shopping in those places).

-She has worked on local and international brands including Irving Oil, Air Canada Jazz, Tango, Maple Leaf Foods, Atlantic Lottery, McCain Foods, Sobeys, Labatt, Eaton’s, A&P, Sprite, Newfoundland and Labrador Tourism, Ikea, Harry Rosen, Purina, Crime Stoppers, Newfoundland and Labrador Liquor Corporation, Nova Scotia Tourism, Bell Aliant, Western Union, St. John’s IceCaps, AHL, Opera on the Avalon, Air Labrador, True North Salmon and many more.
+She has worked on local and international brands including Irving Oil, Air Canada Jazz, Tango, Maple Leaf Foods, Atlantic Lottery, McCain Foods, Sobeys, Labatt, Eaton’s, A&P, Sprite, Newfoundland and Labrador Tourism, Ikea, Harry Rosen, Nalcor, NL Hydro, Purina, Crime Stoppers, Newfoundland and Labrador Liquor Corporation, Quidi Vidi Brewery, Nova Scotia Tourism, Bell Aliant, Western Union, AHL, Opera on the Avalon, Air Labrador, True North Seafood, Brunswick Sardines, and many more.

 Sherrie is a lover of Newfoundland and all the wonderful things that come from our province – especially the local food and drink scene (if you ever need restaurant recommendations, call her).